-Join James Williamson for an in-depth discussion in this video Default browser styles, part of CSS Fundamentals.
+Join James Williamson for an in-depth discussion in this video Default browser styles, part of Learning CSS.

 - Have you ever opened an HTML file that wasn't controlled by a style sheet?
 Chances are, if you have, that it looked something like this.
 Now, I've often heard of this referred to as unstyled content.
 While it certainly looks unstyled, that's not entirely accurate.
 Before authors were allowed to control HTML pages through cascading style sheets, browsers had to have some way of displaying HTML content visually.
 Although the approaches among early browser manufacturers differed, essentially they all developed default style sheets that told the browsers how to display specific elements.